mstrens/oXs_on_RP2040/README.md

     * Consistency between SEQ and STEP is checked as well as on use of each gpio (each gpio may have only one functionality).

 * SEQ and STEP parameters are displayed as all other parameters when you press only ENTER.
 Even if the parameters are displayed on several lines and with extra tokens ("-" before "{" will automatically be discarded), it is possible to make a complete copy/paste to the input aera of the serial terminal in order to easily edit some parameters (at least with the serial monitor extension of vscode).

+## ------------------ Logging -------------------
+If the LOG Gpio is defined, all telemetry data and all PWM Rc channel values (usec) captured by oXs are transmitted on the LOG pin in a compressed format.

+Each time a set of data is ready, oXs generates a packet (with only the newly generated data).

+The packet is generated with an UART 8N1 (8 bits, no parity, 1 stop bit) at the defined logger baudrate.

+Each packet starts with 0X7E (= synchro byte) followed by 4 bytes (number of micro sec since RP2040 start up) and by
+* For telemetry :  one or several data blocks; each one contains
+    * one byte to identify the type of data (max 63 types e.g. Vspeed, Altitude, ...).
+The 2 most significant bits gives the number of "0" bytes that should be added to the data value in order to get a in32_t (code on 4 bytes)
+    * 1, 2, 3 or 4 bytes with the value
+* For Rc channels :
+    * one byte equal to "41" (= type for Rc channels)
+    * 32 bytes = 16 X 2 bytes; each 2 bytes (=uint16_t) represent the PWM values in microsec (1500 usec = neutral) of one Rc channel.

+There is some stuffing mecanism (like in Frsky Sport protocol) in order to ensure that the value 0X7E can only be present at the begining of a packet.
+\
+\
+This format allows to compress the data transmitted via the (quite slow) UART to the logger.
+\
+\
+The logger will remove the stuff bytes, uncompress the data, combine the new data with previous one to create an "actual" set of data's, convert it in CSV format and finally store it on a SD card.

 ## ------------------ Led -------------------
 When a RP2040-Zero or RP2040-TINY is used, the firmware will handle a RGB led (internally connected to gpio16).
 * when config is wrong, led is red and always ON.